A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Introduction

 Inspired by the above advantages, the research on RIS has grown exponentially in the past few years, covering a wide range of areas that include but are not limited to beamforming design \cite{guo2020weighted,wu2019intelligent}, channel estimation \cite{swindlehurst2022channel,zheng2022survey}, hardware impairments analysis \cite{abeywickrama2020intelligent,gradoni2021end,li2021intelligent}, and implementation and prototyping \cite{tang2020wireless,araghi2022reconfigurable}.
 To fully compensate for the huge path loss induced by RIS, the concept of active RIS, named due to the introduction of reflection-type power amplifiers, has been further proposed to provide significantly enhanced performance gain at the expense of affordable power consumption and cost \cite{zhang2022active}.
 Meanwhile, the industry has also achieved progress on demonstrating and testing RISs.
-The test mainly originated from NTT DOCOMO, a Japanese network operator, which demonstrated a fifth generation (5G) mobile system using a metasurface reflectarray operating in 28 GHz in November 2018 and conducted a trail of a transparent dynamic metasurface for 5G radio signals in January 2020, followed by a re-conduction in 2021 \cite{di2020smart}.
-More recently, RIS has been used in a 5G commercial frequency range 2 (FR2) band network that operates beyond 24 GHz, showing that the indoor coverage can be significantly expanded and the throughput improvement can reach 227.69\% \cite{yang2023beyond}.
+The test mainly originated from NTT DOCOMO, a Japanese network operator, which demonstrated a fifth generation (5G) mobile system using a metasurface reflectarray operating in 28 GHz in 2018 and conducted a trail of a transparent dynamic metasurface for 5G radio signals in 2020, followed by a re-conduction in 2021 \cite{di2020smart}.
+More recently, RIS has been used in a 5G commercial frequency range 2 band network that operates beyond 24 GHz, showing significant performance improvement in the indoor coverage and throughput \cite{yang2023beyond}.
 In support of active academia and industrial progress on RIS, key organizations have started to consider the integration of RIS into future commercial networks.
 For example, RIS-related standardization has been kicked off in the China Communications Standards Association and the FuTURE Mobile Communication Forum from China \cite{liu2022path}.
-For another example, within the European Telecommunications Standards Institute (ETSI), an industry specific group on RISs has been proposed and approved in June 2021, and launched in September 2021 \cite{liu2022path}.
-In the first phase from 2021 to 2023, the use cases, deployment scenarios, technical challenges, models, and evaluation methods of applying RIS have been discussed \cite{etsi}.
-The second phase has also been kicked off in September 2023 with the focus on more specific practical considerations for RIS, more detailed use cases, deployment scenarios, transmission and reception schemes, and more functional RIS supporting transmission, reflection, sensing, and computing \cite{wu2024intelligent}.
+For another example, within the European Telecommunications Standards Institute, an industry specific group on RISs has been proposed and approved in June 2021, and launched in September 2021 \cite{liu2022path}.
+The technical details and practical considerations for applying RISs have been thoroughly discussed during 2021-2023 \cite{etsi,wu2024intelligent}.